A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

-In the case when the orbital growth of the action of the finitely generated weakly branch group $G$ on $X$ is polynomially bounded, we show that this profinite factor is infinite (Theorem \ref{t-wb-polynomial}).
+In the case when the growth of the action of the finitely generated weakly branch group $G$ on $X$ is polynomially bounded, we show that this profinite factor is infinite (Theorem \ref{t-wb-polynomial}).
 To illustrate this result, we give an application related to the group $\iet$ of interval exchange transformations.
 An {interval exchange transformation} is a permutation of $\R/\Z$ with finitely many discontinuities, which coincides with a translation in restriction to each interval of continuity.
-While the dynamics of iterations of one interval exchange is a well-studied topic, the study of more general groups of interval exchanges and has attracted attention recently.
+While the dynamics of iterations of one element of IET is a well-studied topic, the study of more general groups that are capable of acting by interval exchanges has attracted attention recently.
 A central question is to understand which finitely generated groups can embed in the group $\iet$.
 While a few obstructions to the existence of such embedding have been found \cite{Nov-disc, DFG-free, ExtAmen, DFG-solv, Cor-comm-pc}, this question remains not well-understood in general.
 For instance it is not known if non-abelian free groups can embed into $\iet$ (a question attributed to Katok in the literature \cite{DFG-free}), or if $\iet$ can contain infinite finitely generated periodic groups, or finitely generated groups with intermediate growth.
-As an application of Theorem \ref{t-wb-polynomial}, we show that finitely generated weakly branch groups cannot embed in $\iet$ (Theorem \ref{t-wb-iet}).
+As an application of Theorem \ref{t-wb-polynomial}, we prove the following:

+\begin{thm} Let $G \le \aut(T)$ be a finitely generated weakly branch group.
+Then $G$ does not admit any faithful action on $\R/\Z$ by interval exchange transformations. \end{thm}

 We refer to Remark \ref{rmk-infgen-branch} for an example showing that the finite generation assumption is necessary in Theorem \ref{t-wb-iet}, and to Remark \ref{rmk-grig-group} for a more detailed discussion on the specific case of the Grigorchuk group.

 Finally as another application, we explain how Theorem \ref{t-wb-structure-lsc} recovers the aforementioned result from \cite{Lav-Nek} which asserts that weakly branch groups admit only one faithful minimal and micro-supported action that is profinite (Corollary \ref{cor-reconstr-wb}).
 We also consider more general minimal and micro-supported actions of weakly branch groups, and show that every such $G$-space factors onto $\partial T$ and is a highly proximal extension of $\partial T$ in the sense of Auslander and Glasner \cite{Ausl-Glasn} (Corollary \ref{cor-wb-micro-hp}).